iggredible/vim-mcp/README.md

 Ok, I get what it does, but why do we need this?

-If you're trying to do basic Vim operation like: typing "split the window in half" (24 keystrokes) vs running :sp / :vs (3 kevstrokes), then vim-mcp won't be of much help.
-Where vim-cmp shines is when **the # keystrokes is unknown**.
-When you can only describe what you want to do but do not know exactly what to do.
-Things like complex regex/ macros/ lookups, help semantic search, etc - it's faster to tell Al what you're trying to accomplish than trial-and-error.
+If you're trying to do basic Vim operations like typing "split the window in half" (24 keystrokes) vs running :sp / :vs (3 keystrokes), then you're better off without it.
+Where vim-mcp shines is when **the number of keystrokes is unknown**; when you can only describe what you want to do but don't know exactly how to do it.
+Things like complex regex/macros/lookups, help semantic search, etc. - it's faster to tell AI what you're trying to accomplish than trial-and-error.
 I think the word I'm looking for is circumlocution?

 Here's one scenario where it may be useful:

-Suppose you want to perform a complex Vim command that otherwise will take a long time to construct.
+Suppose you want to perform a complex Vim command that would otherwise take a long time to construct.
 Claude can easily do it if you can describe what you want to do.
-Maybe you want to substitute "(test foobar)" with square brackets ONLY IF they come after a 3rd level Markdown header.
+Maybe you want to substitute "(test foobar)" with square brackets ONLY IF they come after a 3rd-level Markdown header.
 That's not something I can easily cook up in seconds... but Claude can!
-Without vim-mcp, Claude would probably print out the command, then I'd have to copy that command somehow, and paste that in Vim.

-With vim-mcp, in Claude, I can prompt:
+With vim-mcp, I can prompt Claude:

 ```
 In README.md, substitute the set of parentheses `(SOME TEXT)` with square brackets `[SOME TEXT]`, where SOME TEXT says "test foobar"; do this if the strings come after a 3rd-level header markdown.